brain-bzh/nilookup/README.md

 nilookup
 --

-**nilookup** is a small tool to search for the label of a brain area given its coordinate in MNI space.
+**nilookup** is a small tool to search for the label of a brain area (according to brain atlases) given its coordinate in MNI space.
  **nilookup** is based on **nilearn**.

 Requirements